arkade-os/bancod/README.md

 ### `pkg/contract`

-Protocol primitives for the banco swap.
+Wire-protocol primitives for the banco swap.

-- `Offer` — typed representation of a banco swap offer, encoded as a TLV payload inside an Ark extension packet (`PacketType = 0x03`).
-Provides `Serialize`, `DeserializeOffer`, `ToPacket`, and `VtxoScript` (builds the swap taproot tree from the maker, introspector, and signer keys).
+- `Offer` — typed banco swap offer, encoded as a TLV payload inside an Ark extension packet (`PacketType = 0x03`).
+Methods: `Serialize`, `ToPacket`, `FulfillScript`, and `VtxoScript` (builds the swap taproot tree from the maker, introspector, and signer keys).
+- `DeserializeOffer` / `FindBancoOffer` — decode an offer from raw bytes or pull one out of an Ark extension.
-- `CreateOffer` — maker-side helper: queries the introspector for its signer key, derives the maker address from the ark client, assembles an `Offer`, and returns the hex-encoded offer + extension packet + swap address to fund.
+- `CreateOffer` — maker-side helper: queries the introspector for its signer key, derives the maker address from the ark client, assembles an `Offer`, and returns the hex-encoded offer + extension packet + swap address to fund (`CreateOfferParams` / `CreateOfferResult`).
-- `GetOffers` — queries the indexer for VTXOs sitting at a swap address, used by a maker to check whether its offer is still live.
+- `GetOffers` — queries the indexer for VTXOs sitting at a swap address, used by a maker to check whether its offer is still live (`[]OfferStatus`).
-- `FulfillOffer` — taker-side atomic swap: builds the Ark transaction that spends the swap VTXO to the maker's pkScript (paying the `WantAmount`/`WantAsset`) and returns change to the taker, signs it with the introspector, and submits it.
+- `FulfillOffer` — taker-side atomic swap: builds the Ark transaction that spends the swap VTXO to the maker's pkScript (paying `WantAmount`/`WantAsset`) and returns change to the taker, signs it with the introspector, and submits it (`FulfillResult`).

 ### `pkg/solver`

+Generic plugin-based solver runtime.
+Consumes a stream of PSBT packets and dispatches each one to its registered plugins.

+- `Plugin` interface — `Match(ctx, *psbt.Packet) (intent any, ok bool)` decides
+  whether a tx is interesting; `Solve(ctx, intent)` reacts to a match.
+- `Solver` / `New(plugins ...Plugin)` — runtime wrapping one or more plugins.
+- `Run(ctx, <-chan *psbt.Packet) error` — drains the channel sequentially,
+  fans matches out to `Solve` goroutines.
+Returns `ctx.Err()` on cancel, `nil` when the channel closes.

+### `pkg/banco`

-The solver engine.
-Consumes an offer stream, matches against configured trading pairs, and drives fulfillment via `pkg/contract`.
-It's the base building block for taker bot.
+The banco-specific solver plugin and its supporting types — the building block for a taker bot.

-- `Solver` — subscribes to `arkd`'s transaction stream, decodes banco offer packets out of each `ArkTx`, and fulfills those matching a pair.
-Exposes `Start` / `Stop` / `Status`.
+- `Plugin` / `NewPlugin(Config)` — implements `solver.Plugin` for the banco
+  swap protocol: decodes the offer from a tx, looks up a matching configured pair, range-checks `WantAmount`, validates price within 1% of the feed, and fulfills via `contract.FulfillOffer`.
-- `Config` — dependencies: `ArkClient`, introspector client, `PairRepository`, `PriceFeed`, and an optional `FulfillmentListener`.
+- `Config` — dependencies: `arksdk.ArkClient`, introspector client,
+  `PairRepository`, `PriceFeed`, optional `FulfillmentListener`, optional `logrus.FieldLogger`, and `PriceCacheTTL` (default 5 minutes).
+- `Offer` / `NewOffer(*wire.MsgTx)` — wraps `contract.Offer` with `FundingTxid`,
+  `DepositAsset`, and `DepositAmount` extracted from the funding tx.
+Helpers:
+  `IsBTCDeposit`, `DepositAssetStr`, `WantAssetStr`, `ComputePrice`.
-- `Pair` — trading pair definition (`base/quote`, min/max amount, decimals,
+- `Pair` / `PairRepository` — trading pair definition (`base/quote`, min/max
-  price-feed URL, invert flag). `PairRepository` is the read interface used by the engine.
+  amount, decimals, price-feed URL, invert flag) and the read-only repository interface used by the plugin.
-- `PriceFeed` / `priceCache` — pluggable price source with an in-memory TTL cache (default 5 minutes).
+- `PriceFeed` — pluggable price source; the plugin wraps it in an internal TTL cache.
 - `FulfillmentEvent` / `FulfillmentListener` — emitted after every successful
   fulfillment; the daemon wires a listener that persists trades to SQLite.
+- `SubscribeArkd` — helper that returns a `<-chan *psbt.Packet` from arkd's transaction stream, suitable for feeding into `Solver.Run`.

-Both `pkg/` packages are intended to be importable by other projects and do not depend on any `internal/` code.
+All three `pkg/` packages are intended to be importable by other projects and do not depend on any `internal/` code.

 ---